scikit-learn/enhancement_proposals/slep011/proposal.rst

         if x is a RandomState instance, return x if x is None, return numpy's RandomState singleton instance

-Accepting instances or None comes with different complications, listed below.
-`None` is the current default for all estimators / splitters.
+Accepting RandomState instances or None comes with different complications, listed below. `None` is the current default for all estimators / splitters.

 Problems with passing RandomState instances or None
 ===================================================

-The main issue with RandomState instances and None is that it makes the estimator stateful accross calls to `fit`.
+The main issue with RandomState instances and None is that it makes the estimators and the splitters stateful accross calls to `fit` or `split`.
+As a result, different calls to `fit` or `split` on the same instance yield different results.
 Almost all the other issues are consequences of this fact.

 Statefulness and violation of fit idempotence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~